PradnyaJN/plan-generator/README.md

 Above command will start plan-generator application on the tomcat server at port specified in application.properties file (currently set to 8081)

-How to Generate a Plan:
+--How to Generate a Plan:

 Submit HTTP POST request to http://localhost:8081/generate-plan using HTTP client , Provide Loan details in JSON format as specified below,